When it comes to living with diabetes, education is vital to managing, and possibly preventing, this challenging condition.

 - Hearing problems

 - Nerve damage in the legs and feet

 - Skin problems, including infection and wound healing issues

 Diabetes and Wound Healing

 Because diabetes stiffens the arteries and causes a narrowing of the blood vessels, those with diabetes can experience reduced blood flow and oxygen to a wound, reducing its ability to heal.
 High blood glucose impairs the function of white blood cells, a vital part of the body's immune system, resulting in an inability to fight bacteria.
 As a result, wounds don't heal properly and can quickly become infected.
 Even everyday minor cuts can develop an infection that spreads to surrounding tissue and bone.

-It is extremely important that a diabetic seek medical attention for any wound, no matter how small, as soon as possible, says Dr. Eric Marchant, Director of Doylestown Health's Center for Wound Healing and Hyperbaric Medicine.
+It is extremely important that a diabetic seek medical attention for any wound, no matter how small, as soon as possible, says Dr. Eric Marchant, Director of Wound Care.
 "Any wound can set off a cascade of issues that can ultimately lead to death.
 For diabetics, 80 percent of amputations are as a result from a wound or infection.
 There's a 45 percent mortality rate five years after amputation."

 Diabetic Foot Ulcers